brianthomas/app-analytics/README.md

 # Applications Program Analytics Project

 ## About
-This project is an investigation of NASA Applications using data harvested from ITSEC-EDW Bigfix database.
+This project is an investigation of NASA Applications using data harvested from Bigfix database using Web reports interface.

 All analysis code sits in notebooks directory.

 ## Install